AriFordsham/GHCWiki/kind-fact.md

 - Requirement, Constraint, Guarantee, Promise, Contract
 - Characteristic, Attribute, Property, Trait, Capability
 - Axiom, Lemma, Theorem, Proposition, Postulate, Premise, Claim, Posit

+\[JonasDuregard\] What about Context?
+That is after all the "official" name for the collections of constraints that appear in type signatures.